 I hope that helps!

-During Coffee-4-Crit, a story consultation service I’ve started while attending The Center for Cartoon Studies MFA program, I’ve found that one of the most common problems (in both the writing of others and in my own) is when one story tells more than one story.
+During Coffee-4-Crit, a story consultation service I’ve started while attending The Center for Cartoon Studies MFA program (UPDATE: I’m not currently taking any story consulting gigs.
+Thank you.), I’ve found that one of the most common problems (in both the writing of others and in my own) is when one story tells more than one story.

 What do I mean by that?
 Each story is about one thing.
 There is one protagonist dealing with one problem, and while writing, we can lose focus from that one thing.